hariharsubramanyam/stormspot/README.md

 ## Description

 We've implemented the **backend API** for this part of the project.
-The **frontend** (which you see in your browser) currently is a simple test page where can issue requests to the server and see the responses.
+The **frontend** is currently a simple test page where you can issue requests to the server and see the responses.
 This is to show that the available API functionality works.

 ## API